 Wesley Jones:

-My goal is to implement software design and programming into two additional that I posses in Biomedical engineering.
-I wish to apply lessons learned into building great team foundations, and working towards improving products such as healthcare monitoring devices and prosthetic interfacing.
+My goal is to implement software design and programming into two additional that I posses?? in Biomedical engineering.
+I wish to apply lessons learned into building great team foundation, and working towards improving products such as healthcare monitoring devices and prosthetic interfacing.
 My primary function on this project has been implementing major backend website functions that allow for data addition and display, as well as administrator control.
 I have also served as Scrum Master, keeping meetings on focus and assisting with team issues that present themselves during the project design and implementation.
 MY major strengths are quickly understanding a problem and working to find a viable solution, as well as being able to quickly pick up a programming language.

 Larz Leonard:

-My goals in starting a career is to program and eventually to get into game development and I am very interested in programming and improving AI.
+My goals in starting a career is to program and eventually to get into game development and I am very interested in programming and AI.
 For this project, my role is a developer and my strengths are programming in Java, Python, HTML, and Ruby, with Ruby being the primary focus behind the coding here.
 Another aspect of my strengths is brainstorming different ideas for how to tackle a problem to determine what will work and what will not.

 Thi Phan:

 My strengths revolve around development in Python, Java.
-I know some about Web development with Django, Ruby on Rails and iOS development with Swift.
-For this project, I will work on the back end and some front end aspects.
+I am familiar in Web development with Django, Ruby on Rails and iOS development with Swift.
+For this project, I am focus mostly on the back end and some front end aspects.

 Vinh Tran: